Returning soldier effect: Sex ratio without war

+Cases before Ultrasound

 The phenomenon was first noticed in 1883 by Carl Düsing of the University of Jena, who suggested that it was a natural regulation of the status quo.
 Writing in 1899, an Australian physician, Arthur Davenport, used Düsing's findings to hypothesize that the cause was the difference between the comparative ill-health of the returning troops compared to the good health of their partners.

 Research published in 1954 by Brian MacMahon and Thomas F. Pugh showed that the sex ratio of white live births in the United States had shown a marked increase in favor of boys between 1945 and 1947, after World War II, with a peak in 1946.

 In 2007, Kanazawa Satoshi published a paper theorizing that the effect was due to "the fact that taller soldiers are more likely to survive battle and that taller parents are more likely to have sons".
 This was based on his research of British Army records from World War I, which showed that "surviving soldiers were on average more than one inch (3.33 cm) taller than fallen soldiers".
 Other genetic explanations have been proposed.

 Valerie Grant attributed it to changing hormone levels of women during war, as they tended to "adopt more dominant roles".

 William H. James writing in 2008 gave an increase in coital rates by returning soldiers as a possible cause.

+Cases after Ultrasound

+With the advent of obstetric ultrasonography for prenatal sex discernment, which was first proved in an academic setting in 1962, and became commercially commonplace at around 1985 with FDA approval, it became possible for parents to know the sex of offspring before birth, introducing the cause of sex-selective abortions, significantly obscuring the original returning soldier effect.

-He also noted that a fall in the ratio of male births had been recorded in Iran following the Iran–Iraq War, "explained by psychological stress causing pregnant women disproportionately to abort male fetuses".
+William H James also noted that a fall in the ratio of male births had been recorded in Iran following the Iran–Iraq War, "explained by psychological stress causing pregnant women disproportionately to abort male fetuses".